aliasif1/hevc_dataset/README.md

     # valid values: psnr, ssim, grain, fastdecode, zerolatency, animation
     tune = 'zerolatency'
     ```
+- Create a mount directory (say /mount) and copy the "config_docker.py" file and all the y4m video files which needs to be transcoded to to mount directory.

 - Run the script (`script_docker.py`) from a container
     ```
     docker container run --rm --mount type=bind,source=/mount,target=/app myimg